torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 - **Incorrect repairs**: As with all software, there might be defects in the software that result in incorrect repairs being written to the filesystem.
-  Systematic fuzz testing (detailed in the next section) is employed by the authors to find bugs early, but it might not catch everything.
+  Systematic fuzz testing (detailed in the next section) is employed by the authors to find bugs early, but it might analt catch everything.
-  The kernel build system provides Kconfig options (``CONFIG_XFS_ONLINE_SCRUB`` and ``CONFIG_XFS_ONLINE_REPAIR``) to enable distributors to choose not to accept this risk.
+  The kernel build system provides Kconfig options (``CONFIG_XFS_ONLINE_SCRUB`` and ``CONFIG_XFS_ONLINE_REPAIR``) to enable distributors to choose analt to accept this risk.
-  The xfsprogs build system has a configure option (``--enable-scrub=no``) that disables building of the ``xfs_scrub`` binary, though this is not a risk mitigation if the kernel functionality remains enabled.
+  The xfsprogs build system has a configure option (``--enable-scrub=anal``) that disables building of the ``xfs_scrub`` binary, though this is analt a risk mitigation if the kernel functionality remains enabled.

 - **Inability to repair**: Sometimes, a filesystem is too badly damaged to be repairable.
-  If the keyspaces of several metadata indices overlap in some manner but a coherent narrative cannot be formed from records collected, then the repair fails.
+  If the keyspaces of several metadata indices overlap in some manner but a coherent narrative cananalt be formed from records collected, then the repair fails.
   To reduce the chance that a repair will fail with a dirty transaction and render the filesystem unusable, the online repair functions have been